GabeScott/standard-works-vault/General Conference/2020 October - Highly Favored of the Lord.md

 In short, many, many of you have dealt with heartbreaking disappointment, sorrow, and discouragement.
 So how do we heal, endure, and move forward when things seem so broken?

 The prophet Nephi began engraving the small plates when he was a grown man.
 As he looked back on his life and ministry, he offered an important reflection in the very first verse of the Book of Mormon.
 This verse frames an important principle for us to consider in our time.
-Following his familiar words, “I, Nephi, having been born of goodly parents ... ,” he writes, “and having seen many afflictions in the course of my days, nevertheless, having been highly favored of the Lord in all my days.”3
+Following his familiar words, “I, Nephi, having been born of goodly parents … ,” he writes, “and having seen many afflictions in the course of my days, nevertheless, having been highly favored of the Lord in all my days.”[^3]

 As students of the Book of Mormon, we are familiar with the many afflictions to which Nephi refers.
 Yet following acknowledgment of his afflictions in the course of his days, Nephi gives his gospel perspective of being highly favored of the Lord in all his days.
 Times of affliction and disappointment do not change the watchful eye of the Lord as He favorably looks upon us, blessing us.

 Lesa and I recently met virtually with about 600 missionaries in Australia, most of whom were under some measure of confinement or restriction related to COVID-19, many working from their apartments.
 Together we considered individuals in the New Testament, Book of Mormon, and Doctrine and Covenants whom the Lord blessed to accomplish greatness in adversity.
 All were defined more by what they were able to do with the Lord’s help than by what they could not do as a result of their confinement and restriction.

-We read of Paul and Silas, who, while imprisoned in stocks, prayed, sang, taught, testified—and even baptized the jailer.4
+We read of Paul and Silas, who, while imprisoned in stocks, prayed, sang, taught, testified—and even baptized the jailer.[^4]

-And again of Paul, in Rome, who was under house arrest for two years, during which time he continually “expounded and testified the kingdom of God,”5 “teaching those things which concern the Lord Jesus Christ.”6
+And again of Paul, in Rome, who was under house arrest for two years, during which time he continually “expounded and testified the kingdom of God,”[^5] “teaching those things which concern the Lord Jesus Christ.”[^6]

-Of Nephi and Lehi, the sons of Helaman, who after abuse and imprisonment were encircled by a fire of protection as the Lord’s “still voice of perfect mildness ... did pierce [their captors] even to the very soul.”7
+Of Nephi and Lehi, the sons of Helaman, who after abuse and imprisonment were encircled by a fire of protection as the Lord’s “still voice of perfect mildness … did pierce \[their captors\] even to the very soul.”[^7]

-Of Alma and Amulek in Ammonihah, who found that many “did believe ... and began to repent, and to search the scriptures,”8 even though they were then mocked and without food, water, or clothes, bound and confined in prison.9
+Of Alma and Amulek in Ammonihah, who found that many “did believe … and began to repent, and to search the scriptures,”[^8] even though they were then mocked and without food, water, or clothes, bound and confined in prison.[^9]

-And finally of Joseph Smith, who, while languishing in Liberty Jail, felt abandoned and forsaken, then heard the words of the Lord: “These things ... shall be for thy good”10 and “God shall be with you forever.”11
+And finally of Joseph Smith, who, while languishing in Liberty Jail, felt abandoned and forsaken, then heard the words of the Lord: “These things … shall be for thy good”[^10] and “God shall be with you forever.”[^11]

 Each of them understood what Nephi knew: that although they had seen many afflictions in the course of their days, they were highly favored of the Lord.

 We too can draw parallels as individual members and as a church in the way in which we have been highly favored of the Lord during the challenging times we have encountered the past several months.
 As I cite these examples, let them also strengthen your testimony of the seership of our living prophet, who prepared us with adjustments before any hint of a pandemic, enabling us to endure the challenges that have come.

-First, becoming more home centered and Church supported.
+First, **becoming more home centered and Church supported.**

 Two years ago, President Russell M. Nelson said: “We have become accustomed to thinking of ‘church’ as something that happens in our meetinghouses, supported by what happens at home.
-We need an adjustment to this pattern. ...
-A home-centered Church, supported by what takes place inside our ... buildings.”12 What a prophetic adjustment!
+We need an adjustment to this pattern. … A *home-centered Church,* supported by what takes place inside our … buildings.”[^12] What a prophetic adjustment!
 Home-centered gospel learning has been put into practice with the temporary closure of meetinghouses.
 Even as the world begins to normalize and we return to chapels, we will want to retain our home-centered patterns of gospel study and learning developed during the pandemic.

-A second example of being highly favored of the Lord is the revelation regarding ministering in a higher and holier way.
+A second example of being highly favored of the Lord is the revelation regarding ministering **in a higher and holier way.**

-In 2018, President Nelson introduced ministering as an adjustment “in the way we care for each other.”13 The pandemic has introduced numerous opportunities to hone our ministering skills.
+In 2018, President Nelson introduced ministering as an adjustment “in the way we care for each other.”[^13] The pandemic has introduced numerous opportunities to hone our ministering skills.
 Ministering brothers and sisters, young women and young men, and others have reached out to provide contact, conversation, yard care, meals, messages via technology, and the sacrament ordinance to bless those in need.
 The Church itself has also been ministering to others during the pandemic with an unprecedented distribution of commodities to food banks, homeless shelters, and immigrant support centers and with projects directed to the world’s most serious hunger situations.
 Relief Society sisters and their families responded to the challenge of making millions of masks for health-care workers.

-A final example of being blessed during adversity is finding heightened joy in the return of temple ordinances.
+A final example of being blessed during adversity is **finding heightened joy in the return of temple ordinances.**

 This is best described with a story.
 When Sister Kaitlyn Palmer received her mission call last April, she was excited to be called as a missionary but felt it equally important and special to go to the temple to receive her endowment and make sacred covenants.
 Shortly after she scheduled her endowment, the announcement came that all temples would temporarily close due to the worldwide pandemic.
 After receiving this heartbreaking information, she then learned she would attend the missionary training center (MTC) virtually from her home.
 Despite these disappointments, Kaitlyn focused on keeping her spirits high.